indigotree/www-audiovisualprojects-co-uk/content/team/craig-gillham.md

   - image: /uploads/team-craig.jpg
     meta: ''
     title: Craig Gillham
-position: 'Acting CEO & Non-Executive Director/Advisor, avp Group'
+position: 'Advisor, avp Group'
 weight: 2
 ---
 # Craig Gillham

-Acting CEO & Non-Executive Director/Advisor, avp Group
+Advisor, avp Group

 My continued role within AVP is to offer advisory support as the business matures and continues to enhance its business model and execute against the over-arching strategy.